 With that cool, crisp feeling in the air, and a frosty look to everything around you, winter can be a lovely time of year.
-But with all the nice aspects of winter come those that you have to be wary of.
-Driving conditions deteriorate during the winter months, and while there is nothing you can do about this, there is plenty you can do to make sure that you and your car is prepared for the poorer road conditions:
+With all the nice aspects of winter come those that you have to be wary of; driving conditions deteriorate during the colder months, and while there is nothing you can do about this, there is plenty you can do to make sure that you and your car are prepared for the poorer road conditions.

 Ensuring your fuel tank is topped up will help to prevent condensation from forming.
-Condensation turns to water in your tank and fuel lines and when the temperature drops is at risk of freezing.
-We recommend keeping your tank at least half full at all times to lessen this risk and it also provides the maximum running time for your engine in case you get stuck.
+Condensation turns to water in your tank and fuel lines and when the temperature drops it’s at risk of freezing.
+We recommend keeping your tank at least half full at all times to lessen this risk.

-As a rule of thumb, you are advised to never let your tyre tread go below 2mm – but during the winter months it is recommended to increase this to 3mm.
+As a rule of thumb, you are advised to never let your tyre tread go below 2mm – but during the winter months it is recommended to increase this to 3-4mm.
 This depth will dramatically improve both steering and braking in your car during these less favourable road conditions.
-It is equally important not to over-inflate your tyres as this can cause them to slip across the road surface rather than grip it.
+It’s equally important not to over-inflate your tyres as this can cause them to slip across the road surface rather than grip it.

 Coolant, or antifreeze, works to control the temperature of the fluids and various engine parts in your car.
 This way it ensures your engine doesn’t freeze or overheat.
 These days, most cars use long-life antifreeze, and it is of vital importance you don’t mix these with other types of antifreeze as it can damage your engine.

 Speak to your car dealer or mechanic if you are not sure which antifreeze is in your car.

 Use WD-40 on car locks regularly during cold weather to prevent freezing.
 Polish or lubricant such as Vaseline will work to prevent the rubber seals of your car doors from freezing.